michael2012z/BitBible/markdown/KJV/files/Ps.md

 22. The Lord said, I will bring again from Bashan, I will bring my people again from the depths of the sea:

-23. That thy foot may be dipped in the blood of thine enemies, and the tongue of thy dogs in the same.dipped: or, red
+23. That thy foot may be dipped in the blood of thine enemies, and the tongue of thy dogs in the same.

 24. They have seen thy goings, O God; even the goings of my God, my King, in the sanctuary.

 25. The singers went before, the players on instruments followed after; among them were the damsels playing with timbrels.

-26. Bless ye God in the congregations, even the Lord, from the fountain of Israel.from…: or, ye that are of the fountain of Israel
+26. Bless ye God in the congregations, even the Lord, from the fountain of Israel.

-27. There is little Benjamin with their ruler, the princes of Judah and their council, the princes of Zebulun, and the princes of Naphtali.and their…: or, with their company
+27. There is little Benjamin with their ruler, the princes of Judah and their council, the princes of Zebulun, and the princes of Naphtali.

 28. Thy God hath commanded thy strength: strengthen, O God, that which thou hast wrought for us.

 29. Because of thy temple at Jerusalem shall kings bring presents unto thee.

-30. Rebuke the company of spearmen, the multitude of the bulls, with the calves of the people, till every one submit himself with pieces of silver: scatter thou the people that delight in war.the company…: or, the beasts of the reedsscatter…: or, he scattereth
+30. Rebuke the company of spearmen, the multitude of the bulls, with the calves of the people, till every one submit himself with pieces of silver: scatter thou the people that delight in war.

 31. Princes shall come out of Egypt; Ethiopia shall soon stretch out her hands unto God.

 32. Sing unto God, ye kingdoms of the earth; O sing praises unto the Lord; Selah:

-33. To him that rideth upon the heavens of heavens, which were of old; lo, he doth send out his voice, and that a mighty voice.send…: Heb. give
+33. To him that rideth upon the heavens of heavens, which were of old; lo, he doth send out his voice, and that a mighty voice.

-34. Ascribe ye strength unto God: his excellency is over Israel, and his strength is in the clouds.clouds: or, heavens
+34. Ascribe ye strength unto God: his excellency is over Israel, and his strength is in the clouds.

 35. O God, thou art terrible out of thy holy places: the God of Israel is he that giveth strength and power unto his people.
 Blessed be God.